HOW IT WORKS

 Established precedent

-WPTCs draw directly on the design logic of existing federal tax credit programs that successfully mobilized private capital into affordable housing (LIHTC) and carbon capture (45Q).
-Each dollar of federal tax expenditure catalyzes approximately $3 of total treatment investment — a leverage ratio unavailable through any direct appropriations mechanism.
+WPTCs build on the design logic of existing federal tax credit programs that have mobilized private capital into affordable housing (LIHTC) and carbon capture (45Q).
+Modeled scenarios suggest each dollar of federal tax expenditure can catalyze approximately $3.50 of total treatment investment — a level of leverage not achievable through direct appropriations.